JustinGOSSES/nasa-contractor-jobs-information/README.md

 Job search companies like https://www.indeed.com/ & https://www.linkedin.com/ have gotten better at returning useful results when you type in "NASA" but they fundemntally rely on companies explicitly mentioning "NASA" in their job description and advertising on one of those sites.

-Companies nearly never mention "NASA" in the job title and it is uncommon to see it mentioned in the body even if the job is 100% NASA contractor.
+Companies nearly never mention "NASA" in the job title and often don't mention "NASA" in the body either, even if the job is 100% NASA contractor.

 <b><i>The bulk of this README is devoted to listing the various places to find lists of NASA contractors.</i></b>